The web has fundamentally changed. Most organizations haven’t noticed yet.

 Today:

-• Agents confidently recommend sites they can parse reliably
+- Agents can accurately present sites they can parse reliably

 Six months from now: